brcbanner/takeaway-db-system/DOC.md

 - No error handling required

 ### 3.1.2 ListStoresWithLimitedIngredient
-- Returns a list of stores where a specific ingredient is below a threshold.
+- Returns a list of stores where a specific ingredient is below a threshold
 - Input parameters:
-  - WeightLimit: maximum allowed weight.
+  - WeightLimit: maximum allowed weight
-  - IngredientName: ingredient to check.
+  - IngredientName: ingredient to check
-- Returns the store list (ProvinceCode) and the corresponding AvailableWeight.
+- Returns the store list (ProvinceCode) and the corresponding AvailableWeight
 - Error handling:
   - WeightLimit < 0
-  - IngredientName not found in Ingredient table.
+  - IngredientName not found in Ingredient table

 ### 3.1.3 ChainMenu
-- Generates a list of sandwiches available in the chain, with ingredients and price.
+- Generates a list of sandwiches available in the chain, with ingredients and price
-- No input parameters, returns a joined list from Composition, Sandwich, and Ingredient.
+- No input parameters, returns a joined list from Composition, Sandwich, and Ingredient
-- No error handling required.
+- No error handling required

 ### 3.1.4 PrintOrderReceipt
-- Generates a receipt for a specific order, including customer name, total price, and payment details.
+- Generates a receipt for a specific order, including customer name, total price, and payment details
-- Input: OrderID.
+- Input: OrderID
-- Returns one row from a join of Order, Payment, and Customer.
+- Returns one row from a join of Order, Payment, and Customer
 - Error handling:
   - OrderID does not match ^O_[0-9]+$
   - OrderID not found
   - OrderID exists but the order has not been delivered yet (so TotalOrderPrice = 0)

 ### 3.1.5 DailyDeliveryReport
-- Generates a daily delivery report with total deliveries and total earnings.
+- Generates a daily delivery report with total deliveries and total earnings
-- Input: Date.
+- Input: Date
-- Returns one row with COUNT(DeliveryID) AS TotalDeliveries and SUM(TotalOrderPrice) AS TotalEarnings.
+- Returns one row with COUNT(DeliveryID) AS TotalDeliveries and SUM(TotalOrderPrice) AS TotalEarnings
 - Error checks:
   - Date > CURDATE()
   - Date with no deliveries

 ### 3.1.6 CreateCustomerOrderHistory
-- Dynamically creates/updates a view CustomerOrderHistory with all orders of a specific customer, sorted from latest to earliest delivery.
+- Dynamically creates/updates a view CustomerOrderHistory with all orders of a specific customer, sorted from latest to earliest delivery
-- Input: CustomerCode.
+- Input: CustomerCode
-- Creates a view via a dynamic query (@sql).
+- Creates a view via a dynamic query (@sql)
 - Error handling:
   - CustomerCode does not match ^CL_[0-9]+$
   - CustomerCode not found

 ### 3.1.7 FindBest
-- Returns statistics of top performers in several categories (riders, stores, customers, most ordered sandwiches).
+- Returns statistics of top performers in several categories (riders, stores, customers, most ordered sandwiches)
-- No input parameters.
+- No input parameters
-- Returns four lists with top three entries per category.
+- Returns four lists with top three entries per category
-- No error handling required.
+- No error handling required

 ## 3.2 Functions

 ### 3.2.1 MonthlySalesTotal
-- Calculates total sales for a given month and year.
+- Calculates total sales for a given month and year
-- Input: Month, Year.
+- Input: Month, Year
-- Output: formatted string indicating total sales.
+- Output: formatted string indicating total sales
-- Error: Month < 1 OR Month > 12.
+- Error: Month < 1 OR Month > 12

-### 3.2.2 CountPiadinePerOrder
+### 3.2.2 CountSandwichesPerOrder
-- Returns the number of sandwiches in a specified order.
+- Returns the number of sandwiches in a specified order
-- Input: OrderID.
+- Input: OrderID
-- Output: formatted string indicating total sandwiches.
+- Output: formatted string indicating total sandwiches
 - Error handling:
   - OrderID does not match ^O_[0-9]+$
   - OrderID not found